leonhumbert/exoplanets/README.md

  |Testing Score  |0.841| 0.879|

 ### Summary
-Random forests are easier for exploring machine learning models building, training and tuning.
+I found random forests easier for exploring machine learning models, their building, training and tuning.
 In this exploratory analysis of the NASA dataset, results show that the rf model performed better than the svm model.
 I think this rf model might be used for the classification of the exoplanets at a 0.9 accuracy rate.

 ### Dataset